CSS Inline Layout Module Level 3

 Animation type: discrete

 Inline boxes, whose primary purpose is to contain text, are sized in the block axis based on their font metrics.
-The text-box-edge property controls which metrics are used.
+The line-fit-edge property controls which metrics are used.
+These chosen metrics are used as the basis for the layout bounds of the inline box (if it is not the root inline box); and also, by default, are the metrics used for text-box-trim.

 The first value specifies the text over edge; the second value specifies the text under edge.
 If only one value is specified, both edges are assigned that same keyword if possible; else text is assumed as the missing value.